-However, Gravity Payments had doubled the number of employees and tripled business earnings six years later, and employee turnover cut in half.
+However, Gravity Payments since then doubled the number of employees and tripled business earnings six years later, while employee turnover was cut in half.
 When the company took a 55% revenue hit due to the pandemic, employees voluntarily accepted a 60% pay cut to help the company survive.
-After the company rebounded, the employees were fully compensated and bought Dan Price a new company car ─ a priceless story.
+After the company rebounded, the employees were fully compensated and bought Dan Price a new company car.
+It is truly a priceless story.

 Documentary Four Horsemen

 The award-winning documentary Four Horsemen questions the modern way of our thinking.
-It suggests ways in which elite asset-holders dominate the political landscape for their benefit.
+It suggests how elite asset-holders dominate the political landscape for their benefit.
 Western financiers print money with impunity.
 Global terrorism seems to be breeding even more terrorism.
 Social and economic inequity grows ever more disparate.
 Environmental catastrophes are more volatile and frequent.

 The documentary connects these occurrences to the rise and fall of empires, particularly the United States.
 Whether this is the case remains open for debate.
 One might suggest that what we consider sovereign nation-states are nothing more than ‘public sector subsidiaries of the Anglo-Euro-American banking cartel,’ as a critical reviewer suggested.

 Regardless, the Four Horsemen is worth viewing.
-Again, no push, just something to consider.
+Again, no push, just something to think about.

 On a personal note, I find great comfort in the words spoken at the end of the documentary:

 Again, I don’t want to pass judgment, let alone declare capitalism to be predatory in general.
 However, the growing economic divide between the haves and the have-nots is not a fine testament to an equitable system.
-Some may disagree, pointing to the overall rise in prosperity, increased life expectancy, and so on.
-And they certainly have a point.
+Some may disagree, pointing to the overall rise in prosperity, increased life expectancy, etc. And they may have a point.
+What do you think?

 Are Corporations Psychopaths?

-Another documentary that certainly raised a good number of eyebrows was The Corporation (2003).
+Another documentary that certainly raised many eyebrows was The Corporation (2003).
 It begins with the unsettling information that, under the Law, a corporation is not a thing but a person.
 The U.S. Supreme Court so ruled, in a decision based, bizarrely, on the 14th Amendment to the Constitution.

 Again, please make up your mind, and maybe it helps to read some of the critical reviews.
 Furthermore, there is no truth, only perceptions.

-Following The Corporation, the makers believed the message was not understood enough and came up with a successor.
-Unfortunately, I can only show you the trailer, but the message seems to be: business needs to take responsibility.
+Following The Corporation, the makers believed the message was not understood enough, so they came up with a successor.
+Unfortunately, I can only show you the trailer, but the clear message is that business needs to take more responsibility.

 What is Real Value?